Joshua-123-ansah/real_estate_ml_project/README.md

 I am a highly motivated reseacher, data scientist and software engineer with a passion for solving real-world problems through data-driven solutions.
 My projects combine deep data understanding with clean software engineering and deployment skills.

-I am actively looking for opportunities in Research, Data Science, ML Engineering, and Full-Stack roles.
+My area of interest is Research, Data Science, ML Engineering, and Full-Stack roles.

 Let's connect!